 - PI must be a full-time assistant or associate professor working in the area of studies of brain function.
 This includes molecular and clinical neuroscience as well as studies of neural, sensory, motor, cognitive, behavioral and emotional functioning in health and disease.

-- Assistant professor – junior faculty with a new research project that will generate pilot data leading to R01 funding or a comparable outside grant will be first priority.
+- Assistant professor – Junior faculty with a new research project that will generate pilot data that will lead to R01 funding or a comparable outside grant will be first priority.
 Must provide abstract and specific aims for current grants and indicate if there is any overlap.

 - Research assistant professors, research associate professors and full professors are not eligible.